dinorows/drone-dotnetcore/README.md

 docker run -p 8080:80 --rm -it dinorowscore-container
 ```

-Note: to use drone secrets instead of a temporray access token, use the format in .drone-2.yaml!
+Note: to use drone secrets instead of a temporary access token, use the format in .drone-2.yaml!